vmware-tanzu/velero/site/content/docs/main/restic.md

 velero install --use-restic
 ```

 When using Restic on a storage provider that doesn't have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.
+If you are installing

 ### Configure Restic DaemonSet spec